 Examples of Rural Naloxone Expansion Programs

 - Project Lazarus is a North Carolina-based organization that provides technical assistance to community groups and clinics on overdose prevention and opioid safety education.
 In addition to coalition building and community engagement activities, the Project Lazarus program has created toolkits and trainings designed for pharmacies, care managers, primary care providers, emergency department staff, law enforcement, and first responders on opioid overdose prevention.

-- The Wabanaki Pathway to Hope and Healing project, funded by the Rural Opioid Overdose Reversal Program, created a partnership between Diversion Alert, a statewide program linking healthcare providers and law enforcement, with a coalition of five tribal communities in rural Maine.
+- The Wabanaki Pathway to Hope and Healing initiative, funded by the Rural Opioid Overdose Reversal Program, created a partnership between Diversion Alert, a statewide program for sharing data between law enforcement and healthcare providers, with a coalition of five tribal communities in rural Maine.
 Naloxone kits were distributed within each tribal community and trainings were provided on the administration of the life-saving drug.
 Using Project Lazarus as a model, materials were adapted to be culturally appropriate to the tribal communities involved.

 - Project VIBRANT, based in rural North Carolina at the Granville Vance Health Department and funded through the Rural Opioid Overdose Reversal grant program, conducted community-wide trainings on recognizing the signs of overdose and administering naloxone.
 Community members at risk of experiencing or witnessing an overdose, as well as first responders, emergency medical providers, and drug treatment counselors received training on and access to naloxone kits.

 - Project DAWN: Deaths Avoided With Naloxone is a community-based overdose education and naloxone distribution program from Ohio provides participants with education about overdose and training on how to administer naloxone.

 - The San Luis Valley N.E.E.D.
 (Naloxone; Education; Empowerment; Distribution) program, organized by the San Luis Valley Area Health Education Center, is a Rural Opioid Overdose Reversal grant program provided naloxone access and education to six rural Colorado counties.
 Community stakeholders were trained in the administration of naloxone and were provided with naloxone kits free of charge after completing the training.

 Considerations for Implementation